yinjiamayeverlyn/WIA2007_FinalExam_2024/README.md

-# WIA2007-Mobile-Development-Test-2
+# WIA2007-Mobile-Development
-WIA2007 Mobile Development is a year 2 course in University Malaya.
-Test 2 is including a question to build a simple mobile app.
+WIA2007 Mobile Development is a year 2 course in University Malaya. <br/>
+The exam is including a question to build a simple mobile app. <br/>
-Build an app which can record your drikning amount of water
+Build an app which can record math and english stars